jjttcc/s-splat-todo/README.md

 #### Invoking the *.stodo-shell* file on directories

-If the attachment is a directory, *stodo* looks for a file in that directory named *.stodo-shell*.
+If, during a *proca* action, an attachment is a directory (an *attachment-directory*), *stodo* looks for a file in that directory named *.stodo-shell*.
 If the file exists and if it is a regular file, is readable, and is executable, it is invoked as a UNIX/Linux command (i.e., a script or a binary executable file).
-The file/executable is invoked with one command-line argument, which is the name of the attachment - i.e., the directory that is being processed[1].
-Here is an example .stodo-shell
+The file/executable is invoked with the paths to the item's attachments as arguments.
+Here is an example .stodo-shell script:
-script:

     #!/bin/bash

-    attachment=$1
+    attachments=$*
     if [ "$STODO_HDL" ]; then
         tmpfile=/tmp/$STODO_HDL-$$
         stodo rep comp $STODO_HDL >$tmpfile
         gvim -p -geometry +0+0 -c \
-            'set lines=65 columns=146 guifont=Monospace\ 26' $tmpfile $attachment
+            'set lines=65 columns=146 guifont=Monospace\ 26' $tmpfile $attachments
     fi

+#### Suppress actions with *.stodo-suppress-actions* file

+Like the *.stodo-shell* file, during a *proca* action, *stodo* also looks in an *attachment-directory* for a file named *.stodo&#x2011;suppress&#x2011;actions*.
+If this file exists, any actions that would otherwise be carried out on attachments that reside in that directory will be suppressed.
+However, invocation of
+a *.stodo-shell* file, if it exists and is valid, will not be suppressed.
+Thus the purpose of a *.stodo-suppress-actions* file is either to cause *stodo* to invoke (execute) a valid *.stodo-shell* file while performing no other actions in that directory, or, if there is no *.stodo-shell* file, to simply suppress all *proca* actions that would normally occur on attachment files that reside in that directory.

 ### Suggestion